aleksgeorgi/CanJimBeatAleksInRummy/README.md

   - Aleks's Scores IQR: 60.75
   - Jim's Scores Outliers Count: 0
   - Aleks's Scores Outliers Count: 0

-Jim's scores, having a substantially higher IQR, can imply that his performance is more inconsistent or subject to a wider range of influencing factors.
+    - Iterpretation: Jim's scores, having a substantially higher IQR, can imply that his performance is more inconsistent or subject to a wider range of influencing factors.
 Aleks's more consistent scores on the other hand, seen through a lower IQR, can suggest a narrower influence of external factors or a more stable performance across measurements.

 - **Positive/Negative Ratio**: